Latest update: April 10, 2024

 The specifics may vary by case, but repeated or individual instances of the above may be considered antisocial behaviour as outlined in our Community Code of Conduct.

-In short: low-effort use of generative AI anywhere on the platform is likely to be judged antisocial.
 Not only will we moderate such content, just as we would any that doesn’t benefit our community, but we will apply appropriate sanctions up to and including permanent bans for repeat offenders.

 Mitigation

 For our part, there’s plenty we can do to deter the antisocial use of AI.
-We’ll try to set bounties that can best be answered by expert humans rather than AI.
+We’ll try to set rewards that can best be answered by expert humans rather than AI.
 We’re also having a parallel conversation about our moderation and detection practices; a manual flagging system, possibly with rewards for folks who report inauthentic or inappropriate content, is under discussion, and low-quality AI content can be part of this.

 All of this said, we’re open to the ways in which AI could enhance Just About.
-We don’t see an issue with members using AI as a starting point for their bounty submissions: perhaps it helps your process to see what a generic answer looks like, or how it’s structured, or to ask ChatGPT for ideas.
+We don’t see an issue with members using AI as a starting point for their reward submissions: perhaps it helps your process to see what a generic answer looks like, or how it’s structured, or to ask ChatGPT for ideas.
 These tools can do a lot, and not all of it is harmful.

 Where AI can make cool stuff or detection problems prove intractable, we might embrace it.
 We’re sensitive to ethical concerns about art AIs like Midjourney which are trained on the work of human artists, and again our copyright policy will apply.
-But perhaps AI tools could form part of a process alongside human input; give them an asset and ask for an interesting manipulation, or use them to generate in-game challenges with a bounty task to try them out?
+But perhaps AI tools could form part of a process alongside human input; give them an asset and ask for an interesting manipulation, or use them to generate in-game challenges with a reward task to try them out?
 In short, is there a way to use these tools to have fun or make something useful while remaining true to our values?

 That’s not a rhetorical question - what do you think?
 As in all things, we want to build Just About in concert with you.
 This post sets out our goals and principles, but rules and policies can come after we’ve heard your feedback, so don’t be shy!